Thursday, 6 February 2025

 Bushfire preparedness

 Bev McARTHUR (Western Victoria) (18:07): (1400) My adjournment matter for the Minister for Environment concerns the alarming report by forestry consultant John Cameron and bushfire scientist David Packham entitled Melbourne’s Fire Risk Matches LA.
 While on this topic, however, I also want to pay tribute to the communities in my electorate which continue to be affected by this year’s bushfire season.
 I spoke in a previous sitting week about the incredible work volunteers do to protect our property and lives out in the country, and the more recent fires in the eastern Grampians and Little Desert National Park around Dimboola and Nhill have seen us further indebted.
+The report I referenced makes stark reading.
+Its timing is deliberate.
+The recent impact of bushfire on urban areas in California should be a warning to us all.
+Fire does not always happen in remote, sparsely populated areas.
+I would never wish a fire on anyone, but if there is to be any positive taken from the fires in the Los Angeles area, it should be a powerful warning to us that we cannot be complacent.

-On this note, I was interested to see Forest Fire Management Victoria’s (FFMV) chief fire officer, Chris Hardman, write recently:
+On this note, I was interested to see Forest Fire Management Victoria’s (FFMV) chief fire officer Chris Hardman write recently:

 … you should know that Victoria is prepared and that our land and fire agencies have worked all year to reduce bushfire risk.